 Rules are constantly updating as the sport gains more popularity.
 Yet, the demand of the Olympic committee is “an agreed-upon set of rules to govern the competition.”
-And unfortunately, BJJ cannot fulfill the previous syntax.
+Unfortunately, BJJ cannot fulfill the previous syntax.

-Also, BJJ would have to allow IOC to change the competition rules for the Olympic Games purposes.
-It happened in Judo today; there are no leg locks, and some other techniques are removed too.
+Also, BJJ would have to allow the IOC to change the competition rules for the Olympic Games purposes.
+It happened in Judo today; there are no leg locks, and some other techniques are removed, too.

-A non-trained spectator would have difficulty understanding the rules thanks to so many differences between federations.
+Thanks to so many differences between federations, a non-trained spectator would have difficulty understanding the rules.
 For example, the mount brings you points in ADCC, but side control doesn’t.
 Likewise, heel hooks are illegal in some federations.

 3# Drug Testing Issues

-Before this, it was way easier to cheat as there were no tests and penalties for rule-breakers.
+Before this, cheating was way more manageable as there were no tests and penalties for rule-breakers.

 IJJF adopted the anti-doping violation code back in 2004.
-The IBJJF cooperates with WADA (World Anti-Doping Agency) and USADA since 2013.
+The IBJJF has cooperated with WADA (World Anti-Doping Agency) and USADA since 2013.
 Is this a step on the right path?